nersent/pace/README.md

 1. State-of-the art

    One of the SOTA technical analysis libraries is the industry golden standard [talib](https://ta-lib.org/), which is written in C and is tailored towards vector calculations.
 The problem with talib is that it's old (started in 1999) and unmaintained.
 Adding new features without sacrificing the performance is a great challenge and requires C expertise.

-   [Pandas TA](https://github.com/twopirllc/pandas-ta) on the other hand is a great python library and easy to work with, but has some drawbacks such as performance issues in some scenarios.

 2. PineScript